Skip to main content

 Deployment

-• Navigate to the tenant by running export GCP_PROJECT=<TENANT_NAME> && stoker set-tenant
+• Navigate to the project by running export GCP_PROJECT=<PROJECT_NAME> && stoker set-project

 • stoker deploy